Birth certificate: History and contemporary times

 Despite 191 countries ratifying the convention, the births of millions of children worldwide go unregistered.
 By their very nature, data concerning unregistered children are approximate.
 About 29% of countries do not have available or sufficient data to assess global progress toward the SDG goal of universal coverage.
 However, from the data that is available, UNICEF estimates that more than a quarter of children under 5 worldwide are unregistered.
 The lowest levels of birth registration are found in sub-Saharan Africa (43 percent).
 This phenomenon disproportionately impacts poor households and indigenous populations.
 Even in many developed countries, it contributes to difficulties in fully accessing civic rights.

 Birth registration opens the door to rights to children and adults which many other human beings take for granted: to prove their age; to prove their nationality; to receive healthcare; to go to school; to take exams; to be adopted; to protection from underage military service or conscription; to marry; to open a bank account; to hold a driving licence; to obtain a passport; to inherit money or property; and to vote or stand for elected office.

 There are many reasons why births go unregistered, including social and cultural beliefs and attitudes; alternative documents and naming ceremonies; remote areas, poor infrastructure; economic barriers; lack of office staff, equipment and training; legal and political restrictions; fear of discrimination and persecution; war, conflict and unrest or simply the fact that there is no system in place.

 Retrospective registration may be necessary where there is a backlog of children whose births have gone unregistered.
 In Senegal, the government is facilitating retrospective registration through free local court hearings and the number of unregistered children has fallen considerably as a result.

 In Sierra Leone, the government gave the National Office of Births and Deaths special permission to issue birth certificates to children over seven.
 In Bolivia, there was a successful three-year amnesty for the free registration of young people aged between 12 and 18.

 Statelessness, or the lack of effective nationality, impacts the daily lives of some 11–12 million people around the world.
 Perhaps those who suffer most are stateless infants, children, and adolescents.
 Although born and raised in their parents' country of habitual residence, they lack formal recognition of their existence.

+In some cases birth certificates can be fraudulent.